Electrocution Lawyer Cleveland OH

 Electrocution, Electrical Injuries, and Electric Shock

-As experienced wrongful death and personal injury lawyers, the attorneys at Mishkind Kulwicki Law are prepared to represent you for injuries arising out of an electrocution, electrical injury or electric shock.
+As an experienced Electrocution Lawyer in Cleveland OH, the attorneys at Mishkind Kulwicki Law are prepared to represent you for injuries arising out of an electrocution, electrical injury or electric shock.
 These injuries are unique and can be catastrophic.
 Specialized knowledge and experience are required.

 Traditionally, the term “electrocution” referred to death resulting from electric current.
 However, the term was misused so often to include non-fatal injuries caused by electric shock, that the official definition was changed to include both injury and death resulting from contact with electric current.
 Lawsuits arising out of injuries caused by electric current typically fall into two categories: workplace intentional torts and premises liability.